Radla/voltcraft-sem-3600bt/README.md

 ### Standby mode

-You can also set an action if the power consumption falls unter a given limit.
+You can also set an action if the power consumption falls under a given limit.
 If you just want to be warned (led blinks), e.g. in case that consumption falls under 3 Watts, enter the following:

 ```
 $ ./vc-sem.exp Lam --standby 3 warn